CP1401/Practicals/prac_06/README.md

 ## 3. Greater-Than Counter
-Write a program that _reads_ a file of floating-point numbers, and counts how many of those numbers are larger than a user-specified lower limit.
+Write a program that _reads_ a user-specified file of floating-point numbers, and counts how many of those numbers are larger than a user-specified threshold.
+You can see from the example output below that the program determines the number of numbers/lines from reading the file.
+Your program should work for any file of numbers (one per line) of any size.

 ### Example file:
 Copy this text into a new file called `recentrain.txt`,